1Ramirez7/Portfolio_/gitpushnotes.md

 I'm still having that issue.

 I tested removing the about section, remove added freeze.
 I don't know what can be causing this issue.

+commit # 89

+commit 88 fix it, I ran a whole bunch of clean cache things. did not chamge any code that wasnt already change before.
+I noticed on some of the json and other file changes, when I added new listing folders, since I name them the same main.qmd I noticed github was not picking up the whole file change.so it say i only change projects/china to projects/rdus but kept the old projects/china/main.qmd.
+I probably need tp have different names for them to avoid id issues.